The USA always seems to be different than the UK, doesn’t it? For example.

 A Realtor typically schedules viewings of multiple properties and accompanies the Buyer to each one.
 Time is saved and comparisons are easier.
 There is no need to spend time chasing lots of Realtors.

-A firm contract is signed after agreeing the selling price.
+A firm contract is signed after agreeing to the selling price.

 The English process of waiting weeks and months for an “Exchange of Contracts” does not happen.